Algawas/Kotlin-Basics/README.md

-# Kotlin-Basics
+# Kotlin Bootcamp
-First class and introduction to Kotlin by Tuwaiq Academy
+This is an overview bootcamp by Tuwaiq Academy, covering Android development using Google's Kotlin language.